 Rule 5 # Wave C is always an impulse or an ending diagonal.

 Zig-Zag Correction is a powerful tool for traders to navigate financial markets.
-Its three-wave structure, labeled A, B, and C, provides valuable insights into potential trend reversals and continuations.
+Its three-wave structure, labeled A, B, and C, offers helpful details about potential trend reversals and continuations.
 Understanding the motive nature of waves A and C, impulse wave formation, and the corrective nature of wave B can enhance traders’ decision-making processes.
-Mastering zig-zag correction can be a game-changer, empowering traders to ride market fluctuations with confidence and precision.
+Mastering zig-zag correction can transform traders, enabling them to navigate market fluctuations with confidence and accuracy.
 Whether seasoned or a newcomer, armed with these insights, traders can make informed and strategic trading decisions.

 What is the most common form of corrections?